foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## Android Quirks
 NOTE: Since the functionality associated with Reply in UIExtension is using FragmentActivity, the current plugin does not handle it, so there is a problem with using it.
 Will do further processing.

-In addition: the current plug-ins already contains armeabi-v7a library, if you want to support other platforms, you need to refer to the Foxit RDK library to other projects can be introduced into the project.
+In addition: the current plug-ins already contain armeabi-v7a library, if you want to support other platforms, you need to refer to the Foxit RDK library for other libraries which can be introduced into the project.

 ### Quick Example

-The pdf file needs to be placed in the project beforehand.
-The location is placed in the project root by default
+The PDF file needs to be placed in the project beforehand.
+The location is in the project root by default

 ```js
 var success = function(data){